 Note: the numeric values that match web2c parameters are only used if kpse_init is explicitly set to false.
 In all other cases, the normal values from texmf.cnf are used.

 9.5 The texio library

-This library takes care of the low-level I/O interface.
+This library takes care of the low-level I/O interface: writing to the log file and/or console.